That Martins Bank has Branches

 in…

-itself is based at St Leonard’s Gate in the centre of the City.
-Thanks to the
+University itself is based at St Leonard’s Gate in the centre of the City.

-gentle persuasion of Lancaster Manager Mr Youdell, a room is made available
+Thanks to the gentle persuasion of Lancaster Manager Mr Youdell, a room is

-from 18 October 1966 for Martins Bank to offer banking services to students,
+made available from 18 October 1966 for Martins Bank to offer banking

-occupied in 1968, and the main thoroughfare and shopping area is named
+finished and occupied in 1968, and the main thoroughfare and shopping area is

 photographed looking through the windows of the new branch.
 Martins Bank has arrived, and five years of